chrishenri/rw3d_manual/docs/source/examples.rst

 Time Discretization
 ~~~~~~~~~~~~~~~~~~
 Time stepping is controlled using a constant Courant number method.
 Additional parameters include Peclet number and coefficients for kinetic, decay, and MRMT processes.
+Those will not be used, but need to be specified.
+The slowest 1% particles will be disregarded in the time step calculation by setting the relaxation factor to 0.99.

 - ``constant_cu                                               !... dt_method``
 - ``0.5  0.2  0.2  0.1  0.1  0.1                              !... dt, cu, pe, da_kinetic, da_decay, da_mrmt``